Stethoscope 2018

 Prerequisite Semester Hours

-English Composition/Literature 6 s.h.
+English Composition/Communication 6 s.h.

 Lifespan Human Growth and Development 3 s.h.